eea/eea.uberlisting/README.txt

 ================
 `EEA Uberlisting`_  enhances and extends the listing layouts capabilities of Plone.

-It provides a set of attractive listing templates which can be applied to any folderish content type in  Plone.
+| It provides a set of attractive listing templates which can be applied
+| to any folderish content type in  Plone.
+|

-Additionally, it adds a single 'smart' view listing which gives the web visitor the ability to switch the listing view, instead of having a fixed one.
+| By default it adds a single **uberlisting_view** view method to the **Folder** Content Type, which gives   the web visitor the ability to switch the listing view with the views that are available for that Content Type, instead of having a fixed one.

-Example of listing templates are:

-  * listing view: same as in standard plone
-  * summary view: same as standard plone
-  * album view: same as standard plone
+By default this package also comes with the following listing templates which can be used as listing templates:

-  * folder overview: summary view of sub-folders and its top content (2-level view)
+  * subfolder view: summary view of sub-folders and its top content (2-level view)
   * tabs view: folder overview with tabs
   * accordion view: folder_overview with accordion style (aka vertical tabs)